 When Andrew presented us with the first pass proofs, we were impressed with how he well had captured the essence of Khel’s book.

-We did not have a clear idea of what the cover should look like, only that it needed to be somewhat enigmatic and not stereotypically post-apocalyptic, because the story, while adhering to the overarching elements of the genre, is not stereotypically post-apocalyptic.
+We didn’t have a clear idea of what the cover should look like up front, only that it needed to be somewhat enigmatic and not stereotypically post-apocalyptic, because the story, while placed in a post-apocalyptic setting, is not stereotypically post-apocalyptic.

 The process at Design For Writers is geared for success — they have a very lengthy, in-depth intake form, which not only elicits information, it forces authors to think seriously about what their stories “look” like and what emotional response they want their covers to evoke.